The Bankrate promise

-For instance, a FICO score of less than 669 would be considered a fair score and one below 579 is rated a poor score.
+A FICO score of less than 669 would be considered a fair score and one below 579 is rated a poor score.
 If you want to get a mortgage loan to buy a house, for example, you should aim for at least a 620 score.
 If you do have a poor credit score, you could find yourself dealing with a variety of additional hardships on your financial journey.

-In general, credit scores are used to determine how likely a consumer is to experience credit delinquency.
-This means that the lower your score is, the higher chance there is for the lender that you will miss a payment.
-When purchasing insurance, you have an insurance score that is similar to a credit score (and based on much of the same information), but it also takes into account how likely you are to file a claim.
+In general, credit scores are used to determine how likely you are to fall behind on your payments.
+For potential lenders, the lower your score is, the higher chance you are to miss a payment.
+When purchasing insurance, you have an insurance score that’s similar to a credit score (and based on much of the same information), but it also takes into account how likely you are to file a claim.

-When it comes time to take out an auto loan, your credit history will play a role in both whether you can get your hands on a loan, as well as what kind of rates you’ll receive.
-If you have strong credit, you may be able to find auto loan offers with interest rates as low as 4.19 percent.
-On the flip side, if you have a low credit score, you may be facing interest rates higher than 20 percent).
+When it comes time to take out an auto loan, your credit history will play a role in whether you can get your hands on a loan, as well as the rates you’ll receive.
+If you have strong credit, you may be able to find auto loan offers with interest rates as low as 4.29 percent.
+On the flip side, if you have a low credit score, you may face interest rates as high as 20 percent.

 Mortgage lenders typically fear that applicants with poor credit histories are more likely to default on their mortgage.
 While there is no credit score threshold that automatically disqualifies borrowers from getting a home mortgage loan, having a low score can make it difficult to find a lender to underwrite your loan.

 A credit score of at least 620 will make it easier to get a conventional mortgage loan.
-Even if you are able to secure a mortgage with a lower credit score, you’ll likely have significantly higher interest rates on your loan.
-Depending on your down payment, the cost of your home, your location and other factors, you could be looking at an average of about 8 percent with a score of 620 or lower, compared to 5.8 percent with a score of above 760).
+Even if you are able to secure a mortgage with a lower credit score, you’ll likely see significantly higher interest rates on your loan.
+Depending on your down payment, the cost of your home, your location and other factors, you could be looking at an average of about 8 percent with a score of 620 or lower, compared to about 6.5 percent with a score of above 760.
 This makes the overall cost of buying a home much higher.

-Some landlords will run a credit check on potential tenants during the application process in order to gauge whether or not an applicant has a strong financial history and is likely to pay their rent on time each month.
+Landlords can run credit checks on potential tenants during the application process, using them to gauge whether an applicant has a strong financial history and is likely to pay rent on time each month.
 Landlords can only see your credit report, not your specific credit score, and they’ll likely look at the payment history portion of a credit report.
-If it was reported, they can see if an applicant has been evicted in the past, which is likely to impact their decision.
+If it’s reported, they can see if an applicant has been evicted in the past, which is likely to affect their decision.

-Your utility providers take your credit report, and particularly your payment history, into consideration when setting up your account.
-If you have a poor payment history, chances are you will have to provide the utility company with a deposit in order to get service.
+Your utility providers take your credit report — particularly, your payment history — into consideration when setting up your account.
+If you have a poor payment history, chances are you’ll need to provide the utility company with a deposit to get service.

-Although the FTC outlines that any utility companies requiring deposits must require them for all new customers or none, many providers waive deposits as long as you meet their credit criteria.
-This means that the poorer your credit, the more likely you are to be charged a deposit when setting up an account.
-Some utility providers may also accept a letter of guarantee, which is a letter from someone who has agreed to pay your bill on your behalf if you can’t make the payment.
+Although the FTC outlines that utility companies requiring deposits must require them for either all new customers or none, many providers waive deposits as long as you meet their credit criteria.
+This means that the poorer your credit, the more likely you are to pay a deposit when setting up an account.
+Some utility providers may also accept a letter of guarantee, which is a letter from someone who agrees to pay your bill on your behalf if you can’t make the payment.

-One somewhat unexpected scenario your credit score can play an important role in is during a job search.
-Some employers review a candidate’s credit history during the application process in order to learn more about how reliable and responsible you are.
+One somewhat unexpected scenario in which your credit score plays a role is during a job search.
+Some employers review a candidate’s credit history during the application process as a way to gauge how reliable and responsible you are.
 Seeing patterns of late or missed payments or a history of defaulting on loans can be a red flag to potential employers that you won’t be a responsible, reliable employee.